Zappat0n/screener/README.md

 9. Get an API key from [Financial Modeling Prep](https://financialmodelingprep.com/developer)
 10. Create a file named `.env` in the root folder of the application with this line `REACT_APP_API_KEY=[key from previous step]`
 11. Run `npm start`, then server is automatically opened

+## Getting Started

+To test the project you just need to run `npm run test`.

 ## Authors